Davos Seaworth: Background

-Davos is of low birth, being born to the life of a poor commoner in King's Landing's Flea Bottom.
-In his youth, he became one of the most infamous smugglers of the Seven Kingdoms, often piloting his black-sailed ship into harbors in the dead of night, and navigated treacherous shallows.
-He married a woman named Marya, with whom he had seven sons: Dale, Allard, Matthos, Maric, Devan, Stannis and Steffon.
+Davos is of low birth, being born into the life of a poor commoner in King's Landing's Flea Bottom.
+In his youth, he became one of the most infamous smugglers of the Seven Kingdoms, often piloting his black-sailed ship into harbors in the dead of night and navigating treacherous shallows.
+He married a woman named Marya, with whom he had seven sons: Dale, Allard, Matthos, Maric, Devan, Stannis, and Steffon.

 At the time of Robert Baratheon's rebellion, Davos evaded the blockade of Shipbreaker Bay and smuggled a shipment of onions and salted fish into Storm's End to Stannis Baratheon and his men, who were starving under siege by Mace Tyrell and the Redwynes.
 The food that Davos brought allowed Stannis's men to hold on for almost a year until Eddard Stark arrived to relieve the siege.
 As a reward for this service, Stannis knighted Davos and awarded him nobility status with choice lands on Cape Wrath, for which Davos chose "Seaworth" as the name of his new house.
 However, also as a punishment for his years of criminal activity as a smuggler, Stannis personally "shortened" Davos's left hand, cutting off the first joint from each finger.
-Despite this, Davos found Stannis's ruling fair and just, and kept the bones of his severed fingertips in a pouch hung around his neck as a lucky charm.
+Despite this, Davos found Stannis's rule fair and just, and kept the bones of his severed fingertips in a pouch hung around his neck as a good luck charm.

 Character

-Davos is humble but very loyal to Stannis, due to the life and opportunities that Stannis' knighting him presented to Davos and his family, despite sometimes disagreeing with Stannis's methods.
-Davos is a devout believer in the Faith of the Seven, which puts him at odds with the Red Priestess, Melisandre, and the Queen's Men, who worship the eastern religion of R'hllor.
-Davos tries to always be honest with Stannis, speaking his mind instead of saying what Stannis wants to hear, which earns him Stannis' silent respect in return.
+Davos is humble but very loyal to Stannis, due to the life and opportunities that Stannis's knighting him presented to Davos and his family, despite sometimes disagreeing with Stannis's methods.
+Davos is a devout believer in the Faith of the Seven, which puts him at odds with the Red Priestess, Melisandre, and the Queen's Men, who adhere to the eastern religion of R'hllor.
+Davos always tries to be honest with Stannis, speaking his mind instead of saying what Stannis wants to hear, which earns him Stannis's silent respect in return.